Russia has not ‘taken foot off the gas’ over Ukraine, Ben Wallace warns

 He urged caution about the “direction of travel from the Kremlin” as efforts to resolve the crisis by diplomatic means continued.

-Mr Wallace, who was in Brussels for talks with fellow Nato defence ministers, said there needed to be “clear de-escalation” by the removal of Russian troops from the border.
+Mr Wallace, who is in Brussels for talks with fellow Nato defence ministers, said there needs to be “clear de-escalation” by the removal of Russian troops from the border.

 Russia’s defence ministry has claimed troops are returning to base following the conclusion of military exercises, with units crossing out of Crimea on Wednesday.

-But Mr Wallace said Russia would be judged by its actions but he had not seen “evidence of withdrawal”.
+But Mr Wallace said Russia will be judged by its actions but he has not seen “evidence of withdrawal”.

 “I’ve never talked about a date because in all the intelligence I’ve seen dates are not the issue, the issue here is the significant amount of forces,” he told Sky News.